Michael has been an online writer for more than six years. His interests include video games, technology, and men's fashion.

-Look for good quality brands, durable sneakers are what you're after.
+Look for good quality brands; durable sneakers are what you're after.
 These are the shoes you will be spending most of your week in.
 Vans, Chuck Taylors, Jack Purcells and Keds are the easiest to find, but less common brands like SeaVees, Spring Court, Superga, PF Flyers, Tretorn and Feiyue are worth hunting down if you want something more unique.

 Wear Sperry Top-sider A/Os in Sahara without socks and you'll be set for the day.
-If you want to go higher-end, Sperry has done some designer collaborations (Band of Outsiders, recently) and shoemakers like Alden, Allen Edmonds, Quoddy and Russell Moccasin all make boat shoes.
+If you want to go higher-end, Sperry has done some designer collaborations (Band of Outsiders, recently), and shoemakers like Alden, Allen Edmonds, Quoddy and Russell Moccasin all make boat shoes.

-Oxfords & Derbies
+6. Oxfords and Derbies